---

 - The rising adoption of automated patch management and edge computing.

-The broader threat intelligence market (including traditional and AI-driven solutions) is also booming, growing from $12.06 billion in 2024 to $13.56 billion in 2025 at a 12.4% CAGR, and forecasted to reach $26.19 billion by 2029.
-This surge is driven by advanced persistent threats, IoT security challenges, zero trust security models, and the need for collaborative threat intelligence sharing.
+The broader threat intelligence market (including traditional and AI-driven solutions) is also booming, growing from $12.06 billion in 2024 to $13.56 billion in 2025 at a 12.4% CAGR.
+This surge is driven by advanced persistent threats and IoT security challenges.
+Adoption of zero trust security models and collaborative threat intelligence sharing also play key roles.

 The expansion of IoT and OT devices has created new attack surfaces for cybercriminals.
 Industrial, healthcare, energy, and manufacturing sectors are especially vulnerable, with attacks on critical infrastructure rising sharply.
 Key growth drivers for IoT/OT security include: